Useful Links & Services

 Many items are made from simple materials and are remarkably economincal to produce as well as often being ingenious.
 Typical devices are bath/shower hand grips, tubes to carry sticks on wheelchairs, eye drop dispensers, TV controls and modifications for sports, toys and hobby equipment.
-There are many examples on Remaps' website.
+There are many examples Remap's website.

 The service is free, but, as a charity, Remap relies on donations.
 If you think Remap can help you then telephone (01722) 322484.